zschreib1/filter/README.md

 # filter
-Implement a program that applies filters to BMP (bitmap) images, using C.
+I implement a program that applies filters to BMP (bitmap) images, using C.